Country Music Icon Loretta Lynn Expected To Recover Fully After Suffering A Stroke #LorettaLynn

 As the news of Loretta Lynn’s stroke began to circulate, love, prayers and hope for the country singer/songwriter sprang up all over social media as the world crossed their fingers that the rash of celebrity deaths that dominated 2016 and early 2017 wouldn’t claim Lynn as it has so many other beloved famous faces.
 Fortunately for fans, Loretta Lynn’s stroke appears to have been non-life-threatening.

 As Fox News reports, according to the petite singer’s website, Loretta Lynn is responsive following her Thursday stroke.
-What’s more, doctors reportedly expect the “Coal Miner’s Daughter” singer to make a full recovery.
-Excellent news for Lynn, her loved-ones and countless fans across the country and around the world.
+What’s more, doctors reportedly expect the “Coal Miner’s Daughter” singer to make a full recovery, which is an excellent news for Lynn, her loved ones, and countless fans across the country and around the world.

-Despite her good prognosis, Loretta Lynn’s website adds that her medical team has advised the singer to get her rest as she recuperates and recovers, which means that she will be staying off the road while she gets better.
-So…upcoming shows are being postponed.
-At this point, indefinitely.
+Despite her good prognosis, Loretta Lynn’s website adds that her medical team has advised the singer to get her rest as she recuperates and recovers, which means that she will be staying off the road while she gets better, so upcoming shows are being postponed at this point, indefinitely.
 However, the singer’s website suggests that ticket-holders impacted by postponed shows keep an eye on the Loretta Lynn website in order to stay in the loop and know when postponed events will be rescheduled.

 “Loretta, who just celebrated her 85th birthday, has been advised by her doctors to stay off the road while she is recuperating.
-Regrettably, upcoming scheduled shows will be postponed.
+Regrettably, upcoming scheduled shows will be postponed.”

 Thoughts and prayers to #LORETTALYNN ????